nulib/aws-developer-environment/README.md

 #### Convenience Scripts

+- `app-environment` - Write an `.envrc` file (for use with [`direnv`](https://direnv.net/)) for a given app to the local directory
+  - `app-environment avr` - Write AVR's dev configuration
 - `clean-s3` - purge all data from a set of s3 buckets, e.g.:
-  - `clean-s3 dev -y` - delete everything from your dev buckets
+  - `clean-s3 --app meadow dev -y` - delete everything from your meadow dev buckets
   - Without the `-y`, it displays a dry run showing what *would* be deleted if `-y` were present
 - `dbconnect` - connect to your `dev` database via `psql`
 - `es-proxy` - set up a tunnel to the Elasticsearch index
   - `es-proxy start` - start the proxy
   - `es-proxy stop` - stop the proxy
+- `https-proxy` - Run an SSL proxy to a local HTTP service
+  - `https-proxy start 3002 3000` - start proxying `https://YOUR_HOSTNAME:3002/` to `http://localhost:3000/`
+  - `https-proxy stop 3002` - stop the proxy on port 3002
 - `sg` - open and close ports, e.g.:
   - `sg open <IPADDR | IPRANGE | all> PORT` - allow access on port `PORT` from a single source IP address, a source IP range (expressed in CIDR notation), or the entire Internet
   - `sg close <IPADDR | IPRANGE | all> PORT` - close a previously opened port.
 The address or range must exactly match what was specified on `open`.